Home » Christmas » Chocolate Christmas Bundt Cake {Moist Cake + Sugared Cranberries}

 bundt pan sprayed and filled with batter.

-• Cool on rack.
-Remove the cake from the oven.
-Let it cool in the pan five minutes, then flip the pan onto a wire rack.
-Wait another 5 minutes, then take the pan off.
-Let the cake cool on the rack until fully cool.
+• Cool the cake.
+Remove it from the oven and let it cool in the pan for 5 minutes.
+Invert the pan onto a wire rack, lift off the pan, and let the cake cool completely on the rack.

 baked cake on cooling rack.